tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 There are other tools besides Swagger UI that can parse your OpenAPI specification document.
 Some of these tools include [Restlet Studio](https://restlet.com/products/restlet-studio/), [Apiary](https://apiary.io/), [Apigee](http://apigee.com/about/), [Lucybot](https://lucybot.com/), [Gelato](https://gelato.io/), [Readme.io](http://readme.io/), [swagger2postman](https://github.com/josephpconley/swagger2postman), [swagger-ui responsive theme](https://github.com/jensoleg/swagger-ui), [Postman Run Buttons](https://www.getpostman.com/docs/run_button) and more.

-Some web designers have created integrations of OpenAPI with static site generators such as Jekyll (see [Carte](https://github.com/Wiredcraft/carte)) and [Readme](https://readme.io).
+Some web designers have created integrations of OpenAPI with static site generators such as Jekyll (see [Carte](https://github.com/Wiredcraft/carte)) and [Readme](https://readme.io)).
 You can also embed Swagger UI into web pages as well.
 More tools roll out regularly for parsing and displaying content from a OpenAPI specification document.

 In fact, once you have a valid OpenAPI specification, using a tool called [API Transformer](https://apitransformer.com), you can even transform it into other API specification formats, such as [RAML](http://raml.org/) or [API Blueprint](https://apiblueprint.org/).
 This allows you to expand your tool horizons even wider.
 (RAML and API Blueprint are alternative specifications to Swagger: they're not as popular, but the logic of the specifications is similar.
 And if you're using a platform like Mulesoft or Apiary, you might want to use the specification for which that platform is optimized.)

 ## Responses to Swagger documentation

-With my OpenAPI project, I used the Swagger UI to parse my OpenAPI specification.
-I customized Swagger UI's colors a bit, added a logo and a few other features.
-I spliced in a reference to Bootstrap so that I could have pop-up modals where users could generate their authorization codes.
-I even added some collapse and expand features in the description element to provide necessary information to users about a sample project.
+With my OpenAPI projects, I might customize the Swagger UI's colors a bit, add a custom logo and a few other custom styles.
+With one project, I spliced in a reference to Bootstrap so that I could have pop-up modals where users could generate their authorization codes.
+You can even add collapse and expand features in the description element to provide more information to users.

 Beyond these simple modifications, however, it takes a bit of web-developer prowess to significantly alter the Swagger UI display.

-When I showed the results to the project manager, he loved it.
-He and others quickly embraced the Swagger output in place of the PowerPoint slides and promoted it among the field engineers and users.
+The first time I created a Swagger UI output for an API doc project, the project manager loved it.
+He and others quickly embraced the Swagger output in place of the PowerPoint slides (the previous demo tool) and promoted it among the field engineers and users.
 The vice president of Engineering even decided that Swagger would be the default approach for documenting all APIs.

-Overall, delivering the Swagger output was a huge feather in my cap at the company, and it established an immediate credibility of my technical documentation skills, since no one else in the company knew how to deliver the Swagger output.
+Overall, delivering the Swagger output has been a huge feather in my cap at every company, and it establishes an immediate credibility for my technical documentation skills, since few others at companies I've been at know how to create the OpenAPI spec and Swagger UI output.

-## A slight trough of disillusionment
+## Downsides to OpenAPI and Swagger UI

 Despite Swagger's interactive power to appeal to the "let me try" desires of users, there are some downsides to Swagger and OpenAPI.

-The OpenAPI specification and Swagger UI's output are just reference documentation.
+The OpenAPI specification and Swagger UI's output are just [reference documentation](docendpoints.html).
 OpenAPI provides the basics about each endpoint, including a description, the parameters, a sample request, and a response.
-It doesn't provide space for a Hello World tutorial, information about how to get API keys, how to configure any API services, information about rate limits, or the hundred other details that go into a user guide for developers.
+It doesn't provide space for a [getting started tutorial](docapis_doc_getting_started_section.html), information about how to get [API keys](docapis_more_about_authorization.html), how to run a [sample app](docapis_sdks_and_sample_apps.html), information about [rate limits](docapis_rate_limiting_and_thresholds.html), or the hundred other details that go into a user guide for developers.

 Even though you have this cool, interactive tool for users to explore and learn about your API, at the same time you still have to provide a user guide.
-Similarly, delivering a Javadoc or Doxygen output for a library-based API won't teach users how to actually use your API.
+As an analogy, delivering a Javadoc or Doxygen output for a library-based API won't teach users how to actually use your API.
 You still have to describe scenarios for using a class or method, explain how to set your code up, what to do with the response, how to troubleshoot problems, and so on.
 In short, you still have to write actual help guides and tutorials.

 With OpenAPI in the mix, you now have some additional challenges.
-You have *two places* where you're describing your endpoints and parameters, and you have to either keep the two in sync, embed one in the other, or otherwise link between the two.
+You have *two places* where you're describing your endpoints and parameters, and you have to either keep the two in sync, embed one in the other, or otherwise link between the two (I explore integration strategies in [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html)).

 [Peter Gruenbaum](https://www.udemy.com/user/petergruenbaum/), who has published several tutorials on writing API documentation on Udemy, says that automated tools such as Swagger work best when the APIs are simple.